faithoflifedev/easy_onvif_workspace/bin/README.md

 -h, --help    Print this usage information.

 Available subcommands:
-  get-capabilities           This method has been replaced by the more generic GetServices method.
+  create-users               This operation creates new device users and corresponding credentials on a device for authentication purposes.
+The device shall support creation of device users and their credentials through the CreateUsers command.
+Either all users are created successfully or a fault message shall be returned without creating any user. delete-users               This operation deletes the given storage configuration and configuration change shall always be persistent. get-capabilities           This method has been replaced by the more generic GetServices method.
 For capabilities of individual services refer to the GetServiceCapabilities methods. get-device-information     This operation gets basic device information from the device. get-discovery-mode         This operation gets the discovery mode of a device.
 See Section 7.2 for the definition of the different device discovery modes.
 The device shall support retrieval of the discovery mode setting through the GetDiscoveryMode command.